 5. Track and Update Your Risk Management Plan

 As risks differ over time, so should your risk management plan.
-Pay close attention to your plan and the ways to improve on it.
+Pay close attention to your plan and ways you can improve on it.
 Review your plan quarterly to catch new threats, such as market shifts or technology vulnerabilities that might affect its effectiveness.
 Don’t wait for a threat to start before you update your risk management plan.

 Analytics are also helpful in tracking operational risk management metrics, like downtime or cost overruns.
 Regular checks and updates keep your risk plan active and effective.